Home Recipe Roundup 25 Best Christmas Roast Recipes for a Holiday to Remember

 You’ll even discover how to make your own Turducken.

-Without further ado, let’s get into this list of Christmas roast recipes so you can start planning the big holiday feast.
+So, without further ado, let’s get into this list of Christmas roast recipes so you can start planning the big holiday feast.

-2. Beef Standing Rib Roast
+2. Standing Beef Rib Roast

 This recipe might look like it came from a Michelin-star restaurant, but it could not be simpler to make.